cdaher3/DBTBT/README.md

 [Bhogesh Maddirala](https://github.com/cdaher3/DBTBT/blob/master/team/Bhogesh_Maddirala.md)
 [Matthew Lehoullier](https://github.com/cdaher3/DBTBT/blob/master/team/Matthew_Lehoullier.md)

+# Frontend structure
+## index.js
+This is the main component that renders the website.

+## app.js
+This component is used for testing different components.

+## navbarpage.js
+This component routes all of the different react components.

+## submit.js
+This is the component that is the landing page on the website.
+It is a contains a form.
+When a user submits an input, it route redirects to the SearchResults.js component.

+## search.js
+This component contains experimental search live mapping.

+## searchresults.js
+This component fetches a json from the scraperclientjson.js and maps the results to the page.
+Each item is mapped to its corresponding amazon item and a stock price of similar value.

+## product.js
+This component fetches a json from query.js and maps the respective stock information to the page.

 # Backend structure
 ## app.js
 This is the main backend server.
 It manages and serves all API requests, both to the Amazon scraper hosted on GCP and the stock database.